 The world-famous family-friendly wax attraction will provide an interactive experience, allowing you to step into immersive iconic scenes and musical performances that cannot be found anywhere else.
 Sing along with Patsy Cline, jam out with Elvis, take a selfie with Luke Bryan, and interact with some of the most iconic musical talents from Nashville and beyond.

 The Musicians Hall of Fame and Museum honors all musicians regardless of genre or instrument, showcasing the stories of various artists throughout music history, and the instruments they used to record classic hits.
 The Grammy Museum Gallery is inside the Musicians Hall of Fame and Museum, too!
 The gallery is set up for guests to explore the history of the GRAMMY Awards, experience what it’s like to be on the stage, and the recording process.

-Enjoy the thrill of baseball with the Nashville Sounds, AAA Affiliate of the Texas Rangers.
+Enjoy the thrill of baseball with the Nashville Sounds, AAA Affiliate of the Milwaukee Brewers.
 Peanuts, home runs, Cracker Jacks, and a game almost every single day.
 Come enjoy a game in Music City!

 As the sun shines, the animals come out to play.
-Head to the Nashville Zoo at Grassmere and spend time at the unbelievable Flamingo Lagoon or Kangaroo Kickabout, getting you up close and personal with the animals.
+Head to the Nashville Zoo and spend time at the unbelievable Flamingo Lagoon or Kangaroo Kickabout, getting you up close and personal with the animals.
 Or embark on a prehistoric adventure with DinoTrek.
 Also, make sure to check out their zipline experience called Soaring Eagle which takes you 110 ft. in the air to overlook the African Savannah, Historic Home, Festival Field, and Gibbon Islands.